hobbyquaker/dashbutton2mqtt/README.md

 * As long as the LED of the dash button is blinking you can't do further button presses.

+## Binding To Specific Network Interface

+By default this tool binds to the first network interface.
+To bind to a specific interface, such as eth6, pass the name of the interface with the `--interface` option.

 ## Command line options

 ```